Shravya-Suresh/VolumeSimulation/README.md

 Dataset:

-The dataset consits of three folder, each having cleaned audios of sining, speech and noise to train a CNN model and save the best model to use it to predict the input while listening to music
+The dataset consits of three folder, each having cleaned audios of sining, speech and noise to train a CNN model and save the best model to use it to predict the input while listening to music.
 The dataset links are as follows

 Singing: https://drive.google.com/file/d/1LJAxozDu7r9jFe5qtdL55J7yJsyvt4QV/view?usp=sharing